OSVR/OSVR-Unreal/README.md

  > Note: There is only a 64-bit installer available for RenderManager, so for now only the 64-bit Unreal targets are supported at this time.

+## Demonstration video

+Video showing how to integrate OSVR into an Unreal project is here: <http://youtu.be/jLCkuJb--7w>

 ## License